userfrosting/learn/01.basics/03.installation/docs.md

 Now, if we were to try and push to `upstream` for some reason, we'll get a useful error instead of being prompted for credentials.

-With the `upstream` remote set up, we can pull any updates from the official UserFrosting repository into our project:
+For future reference (you don't have to do this right now) with the `upstream` remote set up, you will be able to pull any updates from the official UserFrosting repository into your project:

 ```bash
 $ git fetch upstream